 The short story:

 This web portfolio is meant to provide a brief sample of my broad skillset.
-I am always open to new opportunities for professional growth and collaboration.
-Have an idea for how we can work together?
+I'm currently seeking new opportunities for professional growth and collaboration.
+Interested in working together?
 I would love to hear from you.
+I split my time between Brooklyn, New York and Denver, Colorado (yes, I am one of those rare Colorado natives)!

-Years ago, while serving as a community health educator with the Peace Corps in Zambia, two members of my host family passed away within two weeks of one another—one suddenly and unexpectedly from HIV-related causes.
-As a privileged volunteer focused on HIV prevention, I dealt with my personal guilt about not being able to prevent my host family member’s death by writing about it.
+Years ago, while serving as a community health educator with the Peace Corps in Zambia, two members of my host family passed away within two weeks of one another.
+My beloved 80-something-year-old grandfather, who I affectionately called "Bashikulu" (meaning grandfather in the local language of iciBemba) passed relatively peacefully of causes related to his age.
+But two weeks later, I was in disbelief when my host sister came to my doorstep to notify me that my 25-year-old host brother had suddenly and unexpectedly died from HIV-related causes.
+As a privileged Westerner living in Zambia to provide on HIV prevention education, I was devastated.
+I dealt with my personal guilt about not being able to prevent my host brother’s death by writing about it.
 I poured my heart out on my personal blog.

 A few weeks later, an acquaintance emailed me to say that she was moved by the stories I wrote.
 She asked whether there was anything she could do to get involved from Colorado and if I recommended any organizations for her donations.
-I didn’t know it at the time, but this moment was the first seed that eventually flourished into a passion for impactful and compelling storytelling that inspires public involvement in meaningful social impact projects.
-I would later go on to spearhead a grassroots social media campaign that addressed infant mortality disparities affecting Black and Latinx communities in Denver—this project inspired me to eventually earn a master’s degree in international affairs and media from The New School in New York City.
+I didn’t know it at the time, but this moment was the first seed that eventually flourished into a passion for storytelling.
+Writing was initially a hobby as I pursued a career path in public health promotion, but I decided to take a professional U-turn into media after spearheading a grassroots social media campaign that addressed infant mortality disparities affecting Black and Latinx communities in Denver.
+This project inspired me to eventually earn a master’s degree in international media from The New School in New York City.

 Over the course of my graduate degree program, I served in short-term digital media roles at organizations of all sizes, including Half the Sky/A Path Appears Movements, Doctors Without Borders, Feet in 2 Worlds, Americas Quarterly, and The New School’s Graduate Program in International Affairs.
 I also produced several short student films for graduate school courses and worked with a group of five peers to direct, edit, and produce an advocacy documentary about Maya women’s weaving cooperatives in Guatemala.

-I am currently developing new projects and look forward to sharing that work here soon.
-Thanks for stopping by and taking the time to know a little bit about me.
+I'm also developing new personal film projects and look forward to sharing that work here soon.
+Thanks for stopping by and taking the time to know a little bit about me!

 View my resume here.